Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Results

 \subsubsection{Factors in Adoption Decisions}

-\paragraphb{Popularity, utility fit, and price as main drivers of initial adoption} Popularity of a GenAI tool was the most mentioned factor shaping 14/21 participants' adoption decisions.
+\paragraphb{Popularity, utility fit, and price as main drivers of initial adoption} The popularity of a GenAI tool was the primary factor shaping most participants' adoption decisions (14/21).
 For instance, P4 explained: \begin{quote} ``[The primary factor that informed adoption] was just what was out there and being talked about, seeing that other people were getting useful results.'' \end{quote}